Great technical writing is to the point and fact-filled. Using my engineering writing style guide, you’ll improve your technical writing.

 Good grammar: The contractor shall have drilling, people, and foundation skills.

-Do you see how the meaning of the entire sentence changed because of a few commas?
-I know it’s a crazy example, but you get the point.
+Do you see how the meaning of the entire sentence changed with a few commas?
+I know it’s a crazy example, but it conveys my point.

 “How to write like an engineer?” wrap up

 Writing like a great engineer isn’t easy.
 In fact, you can be the greatest engineer on the planet.
 But if no one understands you, you’ll quickly lose a lot of your effectiveness.
 So, you need to be able to mix technical concepts with good writing skills.